SomeCallMeTom/DnD/source/content/index.md

 | 4      | Attack misses.               |

- - Death Saves will be made in secret, no noises or faces, if you cannot comply, I will roll your Death Saves.
+ - Death Saves will be made in secret, no noises or faces.
+If you cannot comply, I will roll your Death Saves.
- -